-You can view information about time series containers.
+You can view information about the size and capacity of time series containers.

-If you monitor the containers over time, you can predict how quickly containers fill and how much data fits into each container.
+If you monitor the containers over a period of time, you can predict how quickly containers fill and how much data fits into each container.

-To view specific information about how full a container is, run one of the following functions, specifying the container name:
+To view specific information about a container, run one of the following functions, specifying the container name:

-- The TSContainerTotalPages function returns the number of pages allocated to the container. - The TSContainerTotalUsed function returns the number of pages that contain time series data. - The TSContainerPctUsed function returns what percent of the container is full.
+- The TSContainerTotalPages function returns the number of pages allocated to the container. - The TSContainerTotalUsed function returns the number of pages containing time series data. - The TSContainerPctUsed function returns what percent of the container is full.